fabianopinto/smoker/README.md

 5. **Error handling**: Use proper error handling with typed errors
 6. **Module structure**: Organize code into modules with clear responsibilities
 7. **Code formatting**: Consistent code style with ESLint and Prettier
-8. **Testing**: Unit tests with Vitest
+8. **Testing**: Unit tests with Vitest and BDD with Cucumber

 ## Development Workflow

 1. Write code in the `src` directory
 2. Write unit tests in `test` directory with Vitest
+3. Write BDD specifications in `features` with Cucumber
+4. Write step definitions in `features/step_definitions`
-3. Run `npm run lint` to check for code quality issues
+5. Run `npm run lint` to check for code quality issues
-4. Run `npm run format` to format code with Prettier
+6. Run `npm run format` to format code with Prettier
-5. Run `npm test` to run unit tests
+7. Run `npm test` to run unit tests
-6. Run `npm run build` to build the project
+8. Run `npm run build` to build the project
-7. Run `npm start` to run the application
+9. Run `npm start` to run the application and execute Cucumber tests

 ## Project Configuration